mayan-edms/Mayan-EDMS/docs/topics/file_storage.rst

 not by the project but by the ``Storage`` module class.
 All the other modules don't make any assumptions about how the actual document files are stored.
-This way files can be saved locally, over the network or even across the internet and everything will still operate exactly the same.
+This way files can be saved locally, over the network or even across the Internet and everything will still operate exactly the same.